edhlee/FLPedBrain/README.md

 The dataset (https://doi.org/10.25740/bf070wx6289) is to be released.

 Update - July 3, 2024:
-Anonymized static frames are released for the training set split across 19 sites.
+Anonymized static frames (data_as_frames.zip) are released for the training set split across the sites.
 The DICOMs are too large for release, and we will be looking for ways to efficiently and securely transmit this.
-We upload a sample set.

 ## Description